IntelliGRC/intelligrc-fedramp-20x/README.md

-IntelliGRC is pleased to present our final submission for the **FedRAMP 20x Phase One** pilot.
+IntelliGRC is stoked about our submission for the **FedRAMP 20x Phase One** pilot.
-This submission is meant to reflect our dedication to supporting our vision for faster, more transparent, and scalable compliance authorizations.
+This submission is meant to reflect our dedication to supporting our vision for faster, more transparent, and scalable cybersecurity compliance.

 ---